 The Electrochemical potential scale shows that zinc is less noble than most common metals.
 This means that when zinc is connected to these metals in a galvanic cell it is the zinc that becomes the dissolving pole.
 In principle, therefore, such connections should be avoided when possible.
 A good method is to use an insulator such as plastic or rubber at the joint.

 Aluminium and stainless steel can often be connected directly to galvanized material in air or fairly dry environments without noticeable corrosion taking place.
 However, in water an insulator should always be used.

 Copper and copper alloys are more electrically active and there is often a release of copper ions which spread over large surfaces and cause noticeable attack.
 For this reason, these metals should never be allowed to come into contact with galvanized steel and an insulator should be used.

-Hot-dip galvanized steel in contact with building materials
+Hot-dip galvanized steel in contact with mortar, plaster and wood

 Damp mortar and plaster attack zinc.
 The attack ceases when the material dries out.
 Dry or moderately damp wood, both impregnated and unimpregnated, can be nailed with hot-dip galvanized nails to good effect.
 However, in the case of nails or threaded unions that are constantly exposed to water an acid-resistant material is preferred.
 Other dry building materials, such as mineral wool, do not attack zinc.